-This guide is an introduction to researching legal ethics and professional responsibility in Texas.
+This guide is an introduction to researching legal ethics and professional responsibility in the United States, with a special focus on Texas.
 It covers free online resources, subscription databases, and the major books and periodicals available in the Dee J. Kelly Law Library.
 This guide is intended for use by Texas A&M University School of Law students and some of the resources listed may only be available to current students.
 Those resources will be marked by a key symbol ().

 As members of the legal profession and officers of the court, lawyers are required to follow rules of professional conduct that are mandated either by a state legislature or by the highest court in the state.
 These rules govern both the public and the private behavior of lawyers.
 Because they are licensed to practice by the states, lawyers who violate rules of professional conduct are likewise disciplined by the states, not the federal government.
 The punishment for violating a state rule of professional responsibility ranges from private or public reprimand to suspension or disbarment (permanent disqualification from practicing law in the state).
 To the limited extent that they practice law, judges are also subject to the state code of professional conduct in addition to a Code of Judicial Conduct.